 Teams consist of three forwards and four backs, and each team may nominate and use up to five replacements during a game.
 All players in rugby sevens must be skilful in both attack and defence, able to run quickly, pass accurately and tackle effectively to bring an opposing runner to the ground.

 A total of 12 teams will compete for medals in each of the men’s and women’s competitions at Tokyo 2020.

 New Zealand, known as the All Blacks (men) and the Black Ferns (women), are the sport’s traditional powerhouse in the fifteen-a-side game.
 Both teams have an overwhelming victory record, with the men having won three out of nine Rugby World Cup tournaments and the women winning five of eight.

-In rugby sevens, it is Fiji’s men who currently hold the crown as world and Olympic champions having finished last season’s World Rugby Sevens Series as gold medal winners and taking rugby sevens’ first ever Olympic title at Rio 2016.
+In rugby sevens, Fiji’s men are the reigning Olympic champions after taking rugby sevens’ first-ever Olympic title at Rio 2016.
 Their unique playing style attracts sevens fans from all over the world and embodies everything that is so appealing about the seven-a-side game.

 New Zealand’s men failed to win a medal at Rio 2016 with Great Britain taking the silver medal and South Africa claiming bronze.